Integrating the advantages of two single-pixel imaging schemes via holographic projection in ghost-imaging systems

-To further enhance the ghost image visibility by holographic projection GI, we introduce three kinds of dynamic 0-1 binary sparse TPs, which are originated from all-zero matrix with a proportion $p=$ 1$\%$, 0.5$\%$ and 0.1$\%$, respectively, of 1 randomly inserted.
-As the sparsity increases, the peak value $g^{(2)}(0)$ of bunching effect originated from the single-frame holographic reconstruction pattern rises quickly~\cite{Li2025Active}.
-Figures~\ref{05SparseHoloCase} shows five kinds of simulated or experimental holographic projection GIs with different parameter $p$ after 10,000 iterations.
+To further enhance the ghost image visibility by holographic projection, we introduce three kinds of dynamic 0-1 binary sparse TPs, which are originated from an all-zeros matrix with a proportion $p=$ 1$\%$, 0.5$\%$ and 0.1$\%$, respectively, of 1 randomly inserted.
+As sparsity increases, the peak value $g^{(2)}(0)$ of bunching effect originating from the single-frame holographic reconstruction pattern increases quickly~\cite{Li2025Active}.
+Figure~\ref{05SparseHoloCase} shows five kinds of simulated or experimental holographic projection GIs with different parameter $p$ after 10,000 iterations.
 To effectively display the imaging results, five subgraphs with same parameter $p$ horizontally arranged share a common color bar.
-According to Eq.~(\ref{EQ02}), the visibility $V$ of the fifteen subgraphs are displayed in the bottom right corner of the subgraphs.
-The specific numerical values are not repeated describe in the text here.
-On the whole, as the parameter $p$ decreases (or sparsity increases), the visibility of holographic projection ghost images gradually improves.
-Similarly, the visibility of the simulated holographic projection GIs (SHGI-$\mathbb{R}$ and SHGI-$\mathbb{T}$) remains superior than that of experimental types (CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$ and CHGI-$\mathbb{T}$) with same parameter $p$.
-What's more, due to the superior holographic projection quality of sparse matrix than the thermal light speckle~\cite{Li2025Active}, CHGI-$\mathbb{R}$ and CHGI-$\mathbb{T}$ exhibits a better performance than EHGI-$\mathbb{R}$ in visibility.
-Therefore, the flexible design of the TP can further enhance visibility of image result in holographic projection GI.
-Overall, compared with those imaging results at the intensity squared speckle case, holographic projection-based GI with TP originated from sparse matrix provides better visibility.
-Especially, the visibility of each result at parameter $p$ = 0.1$\%$ in Figs.~\ref{05SparseHoloCase}(a3)-\ref{05SparseHoloCase}(e3) exceeds the theoretical optimal result in Fig.~\ref{04ThermalHoloCase}(a) by SHGI-$\mathbb{R}$ scheme at the intensity squared speckle case.
+According to Eq.~(\ref{EQ02}), the visibility $V$ of those 15 subgraphs is displayed in the bottom right corner of the subgraphs.
+The specific numerical values are not repeated described in the text here.
+In general, as the parameter $p$ decreases (or sparsity increases), the visibility of holographic projection ghost images gradually improves.
+Similarly, the visibility of the simulated holographic projection GIs (SHGI-$\mathbb{R}$ and SHGI-$\mathbb{T}$) remains superior to that of the experimental types (CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$ and CHGI-$\mathbb{T}$) with the same parameter $p$.
+What's more, due to the superior holographic projection quality of sparse matrix than that of the thermal light speckle~\cite{Li2025Active}, CHGI-$\mathbb{R}$ and CHGI-$\mathbb{T}$ exhibit a better performance than EHGI-$\mathbb{R}$ in visibility.
+Therefore, the flexible design of the TP can further enhance visibility of image results in holographic projection GI.
+Overall, compared with those imaging results in the intensity-squared speckle case, holographic projection-based GI with TP originated from the sparse matrix provides better visibility.
+Especially, the visibility of each result with the parameter $p$ = 0.1$\%$ in Figs.~\ref{05SparseHoloCase}(a3)-\ref{05SparseHoloCase}(e3) exceeds the theoretical optimal result (by the SHGI-$\mathbb{R}$ scheme shown in Fig.~\ref{04ThermalHoloCase}(a)) of the intensity-squared speckle case.